-After only little over a year since its inauguration, the Estadio Naciónal (National Stadium) stands bleak and desolate,
+After only little over a year since its inauguration, the Estadio Naciónal (National Stadium) stands bleak and desolate,a testament to the lethargic bureaucracy that Costa Ricasuffers from.

 Once called the “jewel” ofCosta Rica, dark dirt streaks now adorn its exterior.
 Inside, chipping paint and growing weeds serve as interior décor.
 The toilet area remains true to its name, now being one big toilet.